Electoral district of Balmain

 Balmain is an electoral district of the Legislative Assembly of the Australian state of New South Wales in Sydney's Inner West.
-It is currently represented by Jamie Parker of the Greens New South Wales.
+It is currently represented by Kobi Shetty of the Greens.

+Geography

-Balmain includes the suburbs and localities of Annandale, Balmain, Balmain East, Birchgrove, Forest Lodge, Glebe, Glebe Island, Leichhardt, Lilyfield, Rozelle, White Bay and parts of Camperdown and Ultimo.
+On its current boundaries, Balmain includes the suburbs and localities of Annandale, Balmain, Balmain East, Birchgrove, Forest Lodge, Glebe, Glebe Island, Leichhardt, Lilyfield, Rozelle, White Bay and parts of Camperdown and Ultimo.